-  - History and Social Studies were completely revamped.
+- History and Social Studies were revamped entirely.

-- Systems were set up to help returning soldiers, catch up on their education.
+- Systems were set up to help to return soldiers catch up on their education.

 Children still managed to learn during those times, just like they continue to learn during these times.
-Yes, without proper intervention and recovery, children will have a much more difficult time catching up.
-So, we need to remind ourselves that we do have the tools readily available to help our children now.
+Yes, children will have a much more difficult time catching up without proper intervention and recovery.
+So, we must remind ourselves that we have the tools readily available to help our children now.

-And while it’s nice to think ‘my child will be fine, many kids back then were!‘ it’s extremely important to remember that not all lessons from the past are positive ones.
-Looking back at the 1918 pandemic, history tells us that many of the children from that time lived a much more difficult life.
-Because, following that pandemic, there was no solid plan put into place on how to help children recover from the learning losses that they had experienced.
+And while it’s nice to think, ‘my child will be fine, many kids back then were!‘ it’s essential to remember that not all lessons from the past are positive ones.
+Looking back at the 1918 pandemic, history tells us that many children from that time lived a much more difficult life.
+Because, following that pandemic, there was no solid plan to help children recover from the learning losses they had experienced.

-You must be your child’s advocate.
-Because no one else will be.
-You know your child, and you are aware of the areas that they are struggling.
-While we can’t talk to the successful people of the past generations, and find out how they overcame these learning losses.
+You must be your child’s advocate because no one else will be.
+You know your child, and you are aware of the areas in which they struggle.
+At the same time, we can’t talk to the successful people of the past generations and find out how they overcame these learning losses.
 We can assume that someone created an action plan for those children to help them get back on track.

-Don’t feel intimated, you have been creating action plans for your child since they were born, whether you realize it or not.
-As your child’s parent you have been there to help them learn and grow.
+Don’t feel intimated; you have been creating action plans for your child since they were born, whether you realize it or not.
+As your child’s parent, you have been there to help them learn and grow.
 This is no different.
-Even if your child appears to be doing just fine, there are likely areas of their education that they have missed.
-Which is why it is imperative that you take action to help them catch up.
+Even if your child appears to be doing just fine, they have likely missed areas of their education.
+This is why you must take action to help them catch up.

-While we would love for the education system to come up with some sort of an action plan to help students, we know the sad reality is that many and most schools are simply pushing students onto the next grade.
-Even though these children need help.
+While we would love for the education system to develop some action plan to help students, we know the sad reality is that many schools are simply pushing students onto the next grade even though these children need help.

-You must take action, you must be your child’s advocate and help them.
+You must take action, be your child’s advocate and help them.

 Student Action Plan: